 SPANISH YEAR 9

-Spanish is the perfect opportunity to get an insight into the wonderful Hispanic language and culture whilst working towards to gaining a GSCE qualification and acquiring a solid grounding in the use of this incredible language.
-The art of communicating in a foreign language is of a tremendous importance in the current job market and Spanish is today the second most spoken language in the world.
+Learning Spanish is the perfect opportunity to get an insight into the wonderful Hispanic culture whilst working towards gaining a GSCE qualification which they will begin in Year 10.
+The art of communicating in a foreign language is of tremendous importance in the current job market and Spanish is today the second most spoken language in the world.

 In Year 9 MFL lessons students have the opportunity to develop communication skills for everyday-life situations in different topics.
-Whether focusing on school and education, holidays and free time activities, jobs, music or cinema, all students are preparing and developing their listening, reading, writing and speaking skills to complete exams in each skill area at the end of Year 11 (25% per skill).
+Whether focusing on family and friends, technology and free time activities or festivals all students are preparing and developing their listening, reading, writing and speaking skills to complete exams in each skill area at the end of Year 11 (25% per skill).
 These skills are developed throughout Year 9 to best equip students for transition to GCSE.

 In addition to this, the modern foreign languages department is constantly working to enhance the extracurricular activities for those who want to practice their skills outside of the classroom.
-Spanish students can join the afterschool clubs, visit Madrid or Barcelona in one of our annual trips, get engaged with the inter-school activities from the European Day of Languages hosted in St. Johns and take part in the life-changing exchange with our partner school in Spain.
+Spanish students can join the after school clubs, visits and exchanges through our work with our Spanish sister schools and International hub of MFL education.

 Course Specification, (Exam Board, link to specification):